influxdata/telegraf/plugins/inputs/rabbitmq/README.md

   # queue_name_include = []
   # queue_name_exclude = []

-  ## Federation upstreams to include and exlude specified as an array of glob
+  ## Federation upstreams to include and exclude specified as an array of glob
   ## pattern strings.
 Federation links can also be limited by the queue and
   ## exchange filters.
   # federation_upstream_include = []